Gandikota Camping Trip

-We took tea break around 6am at a road side tapri (Tea Stall) and from here my friend drove the car.
+We took a tea break around 6 am at a roadside tapri (Tea Stall) and from here my friend drove the car.

-We took NH 44 Hyderabad – Bengaluru highway until Gooty, and from Gooty we took left turn on NH 67 till Belum Caves, road was fantastic and weather was pleasant.
-We had our breakfast (Egg Curry and Paratha with tomato chutney) at roadside dhaba around 8:30am.
+We took NH 44 Hyderabad – Bengaluru highway until Gooty, and from Gooty we took a left turn on NH 67 till Belum Caves, the road was fantastic and the weather was pleasant.
+We had our breakfast (Egg Curry and Paratha with tomato chutney) at roadside Dhaba around 8:30 am.

 It took around 6 hours to cover 350 Kms then we reached Belum Caves.
-We were driving on medium speed and enjoyed the drive.
-Very fewer traffic on the highway really helped us to enjoy this drive.
+We were driving at medium speed and enjoyed the drive.
+Very little traffic on the highway really helped us to enjoy this drive.

-The Belum Caves which are located near Belum Village in Kolimigundla Mandal of Kurnool District in the state of Andhra Pradesh.
-These caves are 8 km (5.0 mi) long however only 1.5 kms of cave is open for public.
+The Belum Caves are located near Belum Village in Kolimigundla Mandal of Kurnool District in the state of Andhra Pradesh.
+These caves are 8 km (5.0 mi) long however only 1.5 km of the cave is open for the public.

-This cave is second largest caves on the Indian Subcontinent after the Krem Liat Prah caves in Meghalaya. here are indications that Jains and Buddhists monks occupied these caves centuries ago.
+This cave is the second largest cave on the Indian Subcontinent after the Krem Liat Prah caves in Meghalaya. here are indications that Jains and Buddhists monks occupied these caves centuries ago.
 Many Buddhists relics were found inside the caves.
 These relics are now housed in Museum at Ananthapur.

 There is a sizeable Buddha statue near the caves.
 One of the caverns at Belum is known as the “Meditation Hall”, which was used by Buddhist monks.
 Relics of the Buddhist period were found here.

-After spending around 90 minutes in Belum cave we started our final destination towards Gandikota. while we were passing through villages I collected some cow dungs to get the quick fire setup and a kind person on the spot help me to get some in bag.
+After spending around 90 minutes in Belum cave we started our final destination towards Gandikota. while we were passing through villages I collected some cow dungs to get the quickfire setup and a kind person on the spot helped me to get some in the bag.

 Once we reached our destination we left our car beside the fort and started walking towards the beautiful gorge and this place was surrounded with all golden rocks and the fort was made up of these golden rocks it was complete camouflage, we couldn’t realize it from a quite distance also.